TERMS & CONDITIONS

 8. Compensation.
-Client agrees to compensate Attorney for all services rendered on its behalf.
+Client agrees to compensate Attorney for all services rendered on its behalf, including but not limited to expenses and additional fees incurred by Client.
 The compensation structure for this Agreement is detailed in the Engagement Agreement, and, as applicable, more detail is provided herein.

 8.1.
 Contingency fee arrangement.
 This section only applies if Attorney has agreed to work with Client on a contingency fee basis and the contingency arrangement is expressly detailed in the signed engagement agreement.
 If applicable to the Engagement Agreement, and only where expressly agreed to by Attorney in writing, Client agrees that Attorney will undertake this matter on a contingency fee basis.
 That is, Attorney will only be compensated for Attorney rates and other associated costs and expenses (or fees) if Client obtains a recovery or settlement through negotiated settlement or some other means negotiated or otherwise arranged through Attorney’s efforts.
 Client payment of contingency fees has no bearing on the amount of time Attorney spent pursuing recovery or settlement on Client’s behalf.
 The fee is based upon the gross amount recovered and shall include the fair market value of any property which may be recovered.
 As compensation for Attorney’s services, Client agrees to pay Attorney from the gross proceeds of the negotiated settlement amount/recovery, exclusive of costs and expenses, the following fee: (i) 33-1/3% (or whatever percentage is detailed in the Engagement Agreement) of any recovery up to $1 million; plus (ii) 30% of any portion of the recovery between $1 million and $2 million; plus (iii) 20% of any portion of the recovery exceeding $2 million.
 Any funds received as a result of resolving this matter will be held by Attorney in a trust account for Client.
 The funds will be remitted to Client within 3 weeks of receipt by Attorney or as practicable, with all funds due to Attorney discounted from the funds received, including additional deductions of attorney’s fees, costs, and expenses.